naxhh/name-ddns/README.md

 You can create a name.com token in https://www.name.com/account/settings/api Supported cron formats defined at https://pkg.go.dev/github.com/robfig/cron

-## Docker images

-Images are provided on `amd64` by default.
-But versions will be also pushed with a suffix of `-arm64` for arm architecture (read M1 laptops)

-Prefer using version tags instead of `latest`

 ## Dev

 Name.com api docs are in https://www.name.com/api-docs/